davidkastner/eden/docs/getting_started.rst

 Getting Started
 ===============

 Welcome to Eden!
-A datasci enceinitiative to identify the perfect city.
+A datascience initiative to identify the perfect city.

 Installation
 ------------